mvolkmann/blog/src/prolog.md

 ## Listing

-To list all the facts and rules known in the current session, enter `listing.`.
-The output will contain many clauses created by the system in addition to those you loaded.
+To list all the clauses (facts and rules) known in the current session, enter `listing.`.
+The output will contain many built-in clauses in addition to those you loaded.

-To list only the clauses (facts and rules) for a given predicate, enter `listing(predicate-name).`
+To list only the clauses for a given functor name, enter `listing(functor-name).`
 This will list all matching clauses regardless of arity.

+For example, `listing(append).` shows the implementation of this functor name.

 ## Debugging